|

 some care.
 The additional steps are necessary in order to

+provide power to the new PCB.
 The most convenient place to pick up 5VDC power on the MTX

 computer board is from the 20 pin User Port socket, we used this